53+ EdTech Industry Statistics (2023)

 Game-based learning is on the rise.
 The industry is poised to add over $9 billion in market value in the first half of the 2020s.
 The US and Canada are forecasted to make up over one-third of that growth.

-The augmented reality (AR) EdTech market is expected to be worth $5.3 billion by 2023 (ABI Research)
+The augmented reality (AR) EdTech market is worth an estimated $5.3 billion (ABI Research)

 Augmented reality offers new levels of immersion for students of all ages.
 Startups like Boulevard let students experience famous art and historical artifacts in augmented reality.

-Sales from virtual reality headsets for education could reach $640 million by 2023 (ABI Research)
+Sales from virtual reality headsets for education could reach $640 million in 2023 (ABI Research)

 Along with augmented reality, virtual reality is expected to have a massive impact on EdTech in the near future.
 Beyond the Metaverse, startups like Labster make VR laboratories for students to safely run experiments.